atlassian/data-center-helm-charts/docs/docs/containers/BITBUCKET.md

 ```shell
 docker run -v /data/bitbucket:/var/atlassian/application-data/bitbucket --name="bitbucket" -d -p 7990:7990 -p 7999:7999 atlassian/bitbucket
 ```
-!!! success
-    Bitbucket is now available on <http://localhost:7990>.
+!!! success "Bitbucket is now available on <http://localhost:7990>."

 Please ensure your container has the necessary resources allocated to it.
 We recommend 2GiB of memory allocated to accommodate both the application server and the git processes.
 See [Supported Platforms](https://confluence.atlassian.com/display/BitbucketServer/Supported+platforms) for further information.

-???+ tip
-    If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):7990` instead.
+???+ tip "If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):7990` instead."

 ## Common settings